-UPSC CAPF Selection Process consists of three broad stages – the Written Exam, the Medical Test and the Interview / Personality Test.
+UPSC CAPF Selection Process consists of three broad stages – the Written Exam, the Medical Test, and the Interview / Personality Test.
 Candidates must crack each step of the selection process in order to be recruited as Assistant Commandant.

 Candidates have to initially appear for the CAPF Exam conducted in offline mode in two sessions.
 The Paper I (objective) and Paper-II (subjective) is scheduled on August 18, 2020.
 The total duration of the exam is 5 hours.
-The candidates who clear this stage qualify for the next stage of UPSC CAPF Selection Process.
+The candidates who clear this stage qualify for the next stage of the UPSC CAPF Selection Process.

 The candidates have to then satisfy the medical standards set by the commission during the medical test.
 Candidates have to satisfy the parameters set for 100m race, 800m race, long jump, and shot put (7.26 kg).
 Female candidates don’t have to satisfy any parameters for shot put.

 The qualified candidates are then called for the personality test (interview) where they are interview by a panel of 3-4 judges with high professional and technical knowledge.
 The candidates who fill the DAF (Detailed Application Form) and download the e-summon letter in time are allowed to come for the interview.